Krikcet/private-events/README.md

   - add invite user buttons
     - requires js to dynamically render
   - delete unnecessary views
-  - Change how the home page is displayed when the user is signed out

 - back to event should link back to current event from edit event page